dankirsla/ojs-crossref-doi-guide/ojs-crossref-doi-guide.md

 OJS interfaces and plugin behavior can vary by version.
 Crossref fees, eligibility requirements, plugin capabilities, and administrative procedures can also change.
 Before carrying out a production deposit, verify the current Crossref requirements and the documentation corresponding to the specific OJS version in use.

 Where a procedure is presented as a recommendation rather than a Crossref requirement, it should be understood as a practical workflow choice rather than a mandatory registration condition.

+**Documentation status**
+Based on Crossref and PKP documentation reviewed in September 2026.
+OJS workflows and Crossref requirements may change; verify current documentation before applying the procedure to a production journal.